Home » Why are contractors in the construction industry vulnerable to insolvencies?

 Extreme inflation

-From the pandemic and subsequent lockdowns to the war in Ukraine, a series of unforeseen events have seen inflation rocket to extremely high levels across the globe.
-And, although it’s rises in the Consumer Price Index (CPI) that tend to hit the headlines, BCIS data shows that inflation has had an even more adverse impact on the construction industry, with some materials experiencing levels of price volatility not seen in a generation.
+From the pandemic to the war in Ukraine and the events that continue to unfold in the Middle East, a series of unforeseen events have seen inflation rocket over recent years.
+And, although it’s rises in the Consumer Price Index (CPI) that have tended to hit the headlines, BCIS data shows that inflation had an even more adverse impact on the construction industry, with some materials experiencing levels of price volatility not seen in a generation.

 In July 2021, for example, annual growth in the BCIS steel for reinforcement index (Price Adjustment Formulae Indices Series 4 – Civil Engineering and related Specialist Engineering) peaked at 91.8%.
 Although price increases have cooled for most construction materials, many remain historically high, with structural steel still higher than pre-pandemic levels.
-This pressure, coupled with the rise in labour and plant costs, has made it increasingly difficult for construction companies to operate profitably.
+This pressure, coupled with the rise in labour and plant costs, has made it increasingly difficult for construction companies to operate profitably or even survive.

 Source: BCIS/ONS